 Differences Between Django vs Flask

 Both Django vs Flask are web frameworks for Python.
-On one hand, Django provides a full-featured Model-View-Controller Framework; a flask, on the other hand, is a micro-framework that believes in the concept of doing one thing and do it well.
+On the one hand, Django provides a full-featured Model-View-Controller Framework; a flask, on the other hand, is a micro-framework that believes in the concept of doing one thing and do it well.
 It does not provide an ORM.
 Flask comes up with the basic set of tools for authorization or a third-party plugin such as Flask HTTP-Auth.
 Flask doesn’t need any specific libraries or tools.
 Flask community provides an ORM with a rich set of extensions to match its capabilities with that of Django.

 Head to Head Comparison Between Django and flask (Infographics)

 Below is the top 7 comparison between Django and Flask:

 Below is a list of points that explains the key difference between Django and Flask:

 - The parameter to be discussed is in relation to a transfer of the request object.
 Each view is set as an individual parameter in Django, whereas the request based object is imported from the flask module and looks like a global variable in the case of Flask.

 - Django relies on its ORM or uses its SQLAlchemy, whereas Flask makes use of peewee and SQLAlchemy.
 Due to the void of any present ORM, authors create independent solutions from a particular ORM.
 Flask minimalism, therefore, gives a positive effect on the environment.